-Unum Limited and Unum EEA calculate Solvency Capital Requirements using a full internal model approved by the Prudential Regulation Authority in accordance with Solvency II regulations.
+UL and Unum EEA calculate Solvency Capital Requirements (SCR) using a full internal model approved by the PRA in accordance with SII regulations.

-The objective of the Group's capital management is to maintain sufficient own funds to cover the Solvency Capital Requirement (SCR) with an appropriate surplus.
+The objective of the Group's capital management is to maintain sufficient own funds to cover the SCR with an appropriate surplus in the context of its risk appetite.
 The Group and Company carry out a regular review of the solvency ratio as part of the risk management and capital management system.

-The following tables provide a high level summary of the solvency ratio and capital requirements for Unum Limited and Unum EEA Group respectively:
+The following tables provide a high level summary of the solvency ratio and capital requirements for UL and Unum EEA Group respectively: